robertrypula/AudioNetwork/page/dsp-in-javascript/discrete-fourier-transform-in-a-nutshell.md

 equal 20, Sine C has samplePerPeriod equal 16.
 If you are really curious how much Hertz is that it's 1575Hz, 2205Hz and 2756.25Hz respectively assuming 44100 sampling rate (frequencyInHertz = sampleRate / samplePerPeriod).

-    IMAGE: 3 sines alone and summed
+    IMAGE 3: 3 sines alone and summed

 By looking at output signal it's really hard to say what are the frequencies that made that signal.
 It's even hard to say how many sines are summed together.
 So how we can extract those frequencies?
 In first step we need to collect